Breton language: Differences between Skolveurieg and Peurunvan

-Both orthographies use the above alphabet, although is used only in Skolveurieg.
+Both orthographies use the above alphabet although is used only in Skolveurieg.

 Differences between the two systems are particularly noticeable in word endings.
 In Peurunvan, final obstruents, which are devoiced in absolute final position and voiced in sandhi before voiced sounds, are represented by a grapheme that indicates a voiceless sound.
-In OU they are written as voiced but represented as voiceless before suffixes: braz "big", brasocʼh "bigger".
+In OU they are written as voiced but represented as voiceless before suffixes: braz "big", brasoc'h "bigger".